 We informed the client about how their hard drive had failed and what kind of labor would go into the file recovery procedure.
 The client approved the price quote and gave Kirk the go-ahead to swap the drive’s read/write head out with a compatible donor pair.
 Lo and behold, the client’s hard drive no longer detected with the wrong capacity.

 Kirk had handled the delicate procedure of replacing the severely mangled read/write heads in the client’s Western Digital WD5000AAKX hard drive.
 From that point on, this Hard Disk 3F0 data recovery case was smooth sailing for our engineers.
-A few thousand bad sectors prevented a handful of files from being completely recovered, but our engineers were able to fully recover 98.6% of the client’s files.
+A few thousand bad sectors left a handful of recovered files incomplete, but our engineers could fully recover 98.6% of the client’s files.
 This case was rated a high 9 on our ten-point scale.

 Research has shown that hard drives have an average lifespan of about four years, but it is only an average.
 Just like people, many hard drives last longer, and many hard drives die sooner.
 This client’s hard drive lasted only about three and a half years before it shed its mortal coil.
 You can never predict how long your hard drive will last or when it will fail.
 Make sure your data is safely backed up.
 That way, you’ll be prepared for the day when your hard drive goes from hero to zero (capacity).